eProsima/AML-IP/amlip_docs/rst/user_manual/scenarios/workload_distribution.rst

 =============

 The **Job** Data Type represents a partial data-set and a model state.
-Internally, *Jobs* sent from a *Main Node* to a *Computing Node* are treated as bytes array of arbitrary size.
+Internally, *Jobs* sent from a *Main Node* to a *Computing Node* are treated as byte array of arbitrary size.
 So far, the interaction with this class could be done from a :code:`void*`, a byte array or a string.
 From Python API, the only way to interact with it is by `str` type.

 .. note::

-    More specific Data Type will be implemented in future releases for efficiency improvements.
+    A more specific Data Type will be implemented in future releases for efficiency improvements.

 .. _user_manual_scenarios_workload_distribution_solution: